-A landlord has the responsibility of making sure all plumbing, heating, electrical, gas and supplied appliances are in working order.
+A landlord must make sure all plumbing, heating, electrical, gas and supplied appliances are in working order.
 If a tenant is responsible for paying their own utility bills, then it is the tenant’s responsibility to pay their bills so that their services, such as electricity and heat, are not turned off.

 Legal Ways Tenants Are Required to Help With Property Maintenance

-Tenants know that landlords have to keep rental property up to a certain standard.
-However, many tenants may not even be aware that they themselves have legal maintenance responsibilities under landlord tenant law.
+Tenants know that landlords have to keep rental property up to a certain standard, but might not be aware that they themselves have legal maintenance responsibilities under landlord tenant law.
 Again, these can differ by state, but general requirements can include:

 Keep Their Unit Free From Sanitary Hazards:

-Tenants are required to properly dispose of their garbage and not let it pile up in their apartment as excessive trash could create a health issue.
+Tenants are required to properly dispose of their garbage and not let it pile up in their apartment.
+Excessive trash could create a health issue.
 The tenant needs to keep the unit in a reasonably clean and sanitary condition to prevent pest infestations and breathing issues.

 Keep Their Unit Free From Safety Hazards:

-The tenant must make sure nothing is blocking any of the emergency exits from the unit.
+Tenants must make sure all emergency exits are accessible.
+Nothing can be blocking any of the emergency exits from the unit.
 The tenant must not remove batteries from or otherwise tamper with smoke or carbon monoxide detectors.

 Follow Building and Housing Codes:

 Tenants must also follow the appropriate building and housing laws.
-For example, if the code says that a maximum of two people can live in a two bedroom apartment, the tenant must not try to sneak two additional people into the apartment after they have signed the lease.
+If the tenant has signed a lease for two people, they cannot sneak additional people in to live in the property.
 Not only is this a fire and safety issue, but it also creates more wear and tear on the property and likely higher utility bills, which can be an additional problem if the landlord is the one paying for utilities.